 Fast, efficient and reliable

 The decision to choose Qimarox’s Highrunners HR7 was not immediately obvious.
-Initially, there were doubts as to whether the machines could withstand the heavy loads, which can amount to 200 kilograms per pallet layer.
+Initially, there were doubts as to whether the machines could withstand the heavy loads.
+This can be to 200 kilograms per pallet layer.
 Because it is a delicate product with a price per box that can run up to several hundred euros, Laithwaites cannot afford any product damage.
 An extensive test with a test pallet in the Qimarox test centre in Harderwijk has put an end to all doubts.

 What sets the Highrunner apart from many other solutions such as palletising robots in this respect is that the boxes are carried from below throughout the palletising cycle.
 The chance of a box collapsing under the weight of its contents is therefore virtually zero.
 Because the palletizers can continue to run at maximum speed without the risk of product damage, no more than two Highrunners are required to process the large flow of boxes – quickly and efficiently, without any loss of lead time.

 The total solution including buffer lanes and palletizers was installed and commissioned in phases in 2020.
-The result is a significant increase in productivity.
+A significant increase in productivity is the result of this investment.
 Moreover, because the solution is built on a mezzanine, extra space is freed up on the floor.
 This not only provides room for further growth, but also increases safety for employees.

 Automatic palletising in e-commerce